ZhengYuan-Public/zhengyuan-public.github.io/_posts/2024-09-09-MathematicalFoundationsOfReinforcementLearning.md

 ## Temporal Difference Learning

-> Temporal Difference Learning often refers to a broad class of RL algorithms and/or a specific algorithm for estimationg state value.
+> Temporal Difference Learning often refers to a broad class of RL algorithms and/or a specific algorithm for **estimating state value**, and it can be viewed as **a special Stochastic Approximation algorithm**.
 {: .prompt-tip }

 ### TD Learning